interlay/interlay.github.io/docs/relayer/guide.md

 ### 3. Start the Relayer client

-?> If you already have a locally running Bitcoin testnet node, only start the vault client:
+(Optional) If you already have a locally running Bitcoin testnet node, only start the vault client:

 ```shell
 docker-compose up staked_relayer
 ```

+?> You may need to edit the docker-compose to point `--bitcoin-rpc-url` to `http://localhost:18332`.

 You can run the entire Relayer client and the Bitcoin node with the following command: